ossf/scorecard-monitor/CONTRIBUTING.md

 ## What to do before submitting a pull request

-Following are the targets that can be used to test your changes locally.
+The following are the targets that can be used to test your changes locally:

 | Command  | Description                                        | Is called in the CI? |
 | -------- | -------------------------------------------------- | -------------------- |